-The Birmingham Green Commission‘s Carbon Roadmap published in 2013 claims to be the world’s first study of carbon reduction potential and costs for a large number of existing mitigation techniques at this level of detail.
+The Birmingham Green Commission‘s Carbon Roadmap published in 2013 is a pathbreaking study of carbon reduction potential and costs for the Birmingham urban wider area (BUWA)for a large number of existing mitigation techniques at this level of detail.

 The main levers of concern are:

 The commission estimated that measures using existing technology and at zero net costs will lead to a 53% reduction in carbon emissions by 2027.

 these are the levels of decarbonisation that could be achieved through the wider deployment of the technologies and other options that exist now.